Renuka-3/Family_microbiome/README.md

 # Family microbiome
-## The present study involved seventy-two individuals from fifteen families in two geographical regions of Maharashtra, India.
+## The present study involves seventy-two individuals from fifteen families in two geographical regions of Maharashtra, India.
 This study underscores the diversity and commonalities in skin microbiota composition within and between families. ##

 ### Family data analysis